Subject

 One important fact in regards to the subject that Shakspeare uses in Greenblatt book is that The Tempest wasn’t completely Shakespeare’s self-expression.
 Greenblatt states that "attempting to establish himself now not as a popular playwright but as a cultivated poet, someone who could gracefully conjure up the mythological world to which his university-educated rival poets claimed virtually exclusive access."
 Greenblatt points out the “conjure” of magic was also a way for Shakespeare to see himself with “university educated poets.”
 Shakespeare sot for scholarly artistic expression as well as self expression.

 Another important thing to point out is that the play A Winters Tale was one of Shakespeare’s last plays and has a lot of symbolism to Shakespeare's life.
 What is interesting about this play in regards to the personality of Shakespeare, is not the subjects that He included but the subjects that He didn’t take out.
 Shakespeare borrowed the play A Winters Tale from Robert Greene’s play Pandesto: The Triumph of Time written.
 According to the text book "Shakespeare changes the names, reverses the two kingdoms of Sicilia and Bohemia, and alters the unhappy ending that afflicts King Pandesto and Queen Bellaria of Bohemia (Leontes and Hermione).
 Otherwise, the narrative outline remains intact."
 (Bevington) What is unique about the relationship between Greene and Shakespeare's version is that Shakespeare didn't change it as much as He normally did with His other sources for his plays.
 The changes in A Winters Tale "uncharacteristically slight."
 According to the text book "Shakespeare changes the names, reverses the two kingdoms of Sicilia and Bohemia, and alters the unhappy ending that afflicts King Pandesto and Queen Bellaria of Bohemia (Leontes and Hermione) otherwise, the narrative outline remains intact.
 When Shakespeare “borrowed” a text, He normally changed it to embody his own unique style and the “Jacobean fascination with dark complexities of sexual jealousy, betrayal, and social conflict.”
 (Bevington) While it is true that the Romantic Pastoral genre was making its way back at this time, it is also true that Shakespeare didn’t change much in this play.
 What was it that Shakespeare liked so much about this play that he didn’t change it at all?
 One idea in the book "The Shakespeare Apocrypha" by C.F.
 Tucker Brooke is that “at the end of His career Shakespeare felt a renewed interest in the dramatic contexts of his youth.”
 As mentioned previously, Shakespeare was spending a lot of time going back and forth between His home of His youth in Startford and His home in London so His childhood days would have had to have been on His mind a lot.
 The fact that the one major change from Shakespeare’s play to the original play is a more emotional king also shows that the play felt like home to Him.
 Shakespeare was raised primarily by His mother later in life.
 Shakespeare must have attributed a closer sense of leadership with the more emotional type of leadership of women, generally speaking.
 Shakespeare died not many years after this play was written.
 Just as all people do, Shakespeare’s thoughts must have been on his early life towards the end.
 Simply stated, from the subjects of the pastoral romance that Shakespeare included from the play Pendesto: The Triumph of Tim that he used as a source for his play A Winters Tale, It can be concluded that Shakespeare was thinking more and more about His childhood days in Stratford as he got older.
+From looking at the subjects of Shakespeare's later plays it is clear that Shakespeare did try to appeal to his popular audience.
+The popular genre's of that time had specific subject topic's such as romance, shepherds, fields, and comedy just to name a few.
+Previously in this blog it was shown how He did appeal to all those subjects in His last plays.
+In His last plays He also tried to appeal to the politics of that time.Upon closer review of the play Hamlet, we can see Shakspeare's appeal to politics of his time.

 When the play Hamlet was written there was a great deal of political turmoil.
 In the book “The Masks of Hamlet” by Marvin Rosenberg he identifies that throughout the play, characters draw explicit connections between the moral legitimacy of a ruler and the health of the nation.
 The dead King Hamlet is portrayed as a strong, forthright ruler under whose guard the state was in good health, while Claudius, a wicked politician, has corrupted and compromised Denmark to satisfy his own appetites.
 While Shakespeare had a great deal of self expression in His later plays, He also tried to appeal to the powers at be.